Everything you need to know before you apply

 What is included in the cost of a Challenge Ride?

 The cost of each Challenge Ride varies with the destination (see the individual ride pages for more details).
 However, in all cases the cost includes scheduled return flights and all accommodation, food, water, fruit and refreshments throughout the trip.
 It also includes all ground and baggage transfers, back-up support vehicles, medical back-up and guides and, of course, horses!
-The only things you need to budget for outside the basic cost are insurance, souvenirs and any optional tours you wish to undertake.
+The only things you need to budget for outside the basic cost are insurance, airport tax, souvenirs and any optional tours you wish to undertake.